 Rajkumari Sharma Tankha

-Are you in constant conflict with your parents?
+Dear children, are you in constant conflict with your parents?
 Well, don’t be dejected.
 You are not alone.
-Almost all teenaged children have conflicts with their parents, only the extent may vary.
+Almost all teenage children have conflicts with their parents, only the extent may vary.
 Conflicts are a part and parcel of parent-child relationship.
 The important point is to resolve conflicts as soon as they arise.

 Just remember that your parents are your well-wishers and they love you unconditionally.
 What they have in mind is just your welfare, nothing else.